 EFET Electronic Regulatory Reporting

-Version 2 Release 3 (v2.3 Draft a)
+Version 2 Release 4 Draft (v2.4 Draft)

 Created by EFET

 Copyright notice

 Copyright © EFET 2023.
 All Rights Reserved.

 This document and translations of it may be copied and furnished to others, and derivative works that comment on or otherwise explain it or assist in its implementation may be prepared, copied, published and distributed, in whole or in part, without restriction of any kind, provided that the above copyright notice and this paragraph are included on all such copies and derivative works.
 However, this document itself may not be modified in any way, such as by removing the copyright notice or references to EFET except as required to translate it into languages other than English.